-Acceptable proofs of insurance include:
+Acceptable documents for proof of insurance include:

 - Owner provides insurance company name and policy number (Self Certification), or